 The Yorkshire Terrier is a lovely lap dog that much prefers to be held on their owner's lap all day.
-They have a dose of attitude combined with a bright and playful nature.
-The Yorkshire Terrier is a true and loyal companion.
+They have a dose of attitude combined with a bright and playful nature and are considered a true and loyal companion.

 This dog is intelligent, lively, and fearless.
 They focus entirely on their owner and are extremely affectionate.
 It has been said that a Yorkshire Terrier requires more human companionship and attention than any other breed.

 The Yorkshire Terrier can be territorial and likes to have their space respected.
 They are tolerant of older children if treated with care.
-The Yorkshire Terrier can also be somewhat independent and assertive.
+The Yorkie can also be somewhat independent and assertive.
 They get along well with other pets.

-The Yorkshire Terrier's coat is not coarse, but is fine and silky to the touch.
+The Yorkie's coat is not coarse but is fine and silky to the touch.
 Unlike other breeds, which have fur, the Yorkshire has hair that is growing constantly.
 They have no undercoat and do not shed.

 |Good With Dogs:|